-This was a retrospective study of the medical records of all adult patients who consecutively received a first liver transplant in our center, from 2012 to 2015.
+This was a retrospective study of the medical records of all adult patients who consecutively received a first liver transplant in our site over the period from 2012 to 2015.
 Patients undergoing liver retransplantation or combined organ transplantation, as well as those who passed away perioperatively were excluded from the study.

-The study protocol was approved by the hospital's Ethics Committee and was exempt from informed consent because of its retrospective nature.
-Patient data were anonymized in accordance with international data protection guidelines and the Spanish law in force when the study was performed.
+The study protocol was approved by the hospital's Ethics Committee, and exempted from informed consent because of its retrospective nature.
+Patient data were anonymized in accordance with international data protection guidelines and the Spanish law in force when the study was carried out.
 Information was collected from electronic medical records.
 All ER visits and unscheduled readmissions within the first year after transplantation surgery were analyzed.
 Demographic variables and variables related to both transplantation and ER visits were studied, as were the reasons for consultation and final patient destination.
-A primary reason was allotted to every ER visit and the reasons were categorized as laboratory changes or symptoms by organ systems.
+A primary reason was allotted to every ER visit, and reasons were categorized as laboratory changes or symptoms by organ systems.

-Initial immunosuppression ensued with basiliximab (20 mg on days 0 and 4), tacrolimus (0.05 mg PO every 12 hours, target trough level: 5-8 ng/mL) and mycophenolate mofetil (1 g every 12 hours).
-In cases where the recipient was IgG-negative and the donor IgG-positive for cytomegalovirus (CMV) serology, primo-infection was prevented with valganciclovir 450 mg/12 hours for six months.

-Preemptive management was used in all other situations (CMV PCR tests weekly for the first month, then monthly for the first year).
+Initial immunosuppression ensued with basiliximab (20 mg on days 0 and 4), tacrolimus (0.05 mg PO every 12 hours, target trough level: 5-8 ng/mL), and mycophenolate mofetil (1 g every 12 hours).
+In cases where the recipient was IgG-negative and the donor IgG-positive for cytomegalovirus (CMV) serology primoinfection was prevented with valganciclovir 450 mg/12 hrs for six months.
+In all other situations preemptive management was used (CMV PCR tests weekly for the first month, then monthly for the first year.

-Transplant recipients undergo clinical and laboratory follow-up every fortnight during the first month after discharge, then monthly until the sixth month, then at nine months and one year after transplantation.
+Transplant recipients undergo clinical and laboratory follow-up fortnightly during the first month after discharge, then monthly till the sixth month, then at nine months and one year after transplantation.